The University of Virginia is planning a number of academic and scholarly events around the one year anniversary of August 11 & 12, 2017.

 Social Justice Education Initiative: A Panel Discussion

-The Curry School of Education and Bank of America are hosting a panel discussion to explore how we can help educators instill tolerance and respect beginning in kindergarten through college.
-The panelists will include: Kinshasha Holman Conwill, deputy director of the National Museum of African American History and Culture, Sara Bloomfield, director of the US Holocaust Memorial Museum, Derrick Alridge, Curry School of Education and director of the Center for Public Education in the South.
+The Curry School of Education and Human Development and Bank of America are hosting a panel discussion to explore how we can help educators instill tolerance and respect beginning in kindergarten through college.
+The panelists will include: Kinshasha Holman Conwill, deputy director of the National Museum of African American History and Culture, Sara Bloomfield, director of the US Holocaust Memorial Museum, Derrick Alridge, Curry School of Education and director of the Center for Public Education in the South, and Stephanie von Hover, professor and department chair in the Curry School.

 Location: Newcomb Hall Theater